 I work with faculty and student collaborators from my home department, Orthpaedics, Design, Radiologic Sciences, Occupational Therapy, Mechanical Engineering, Nursing, Family Medicine, and Health Information Management.
 Together we have effectively partnered with different types of workers, including imaging technologists, home health aides, paramedics, teachers, high school students, distribution center workers, manufacturing workers, and many others to investigate and address risk factors that affect their musculoskeletal health, task performance capabilities, and quality of work life.

-I currently serve as the Secretary-Treasurer of the Human Factors and Ergonomics Society, as well as the faculty advisor for OSU’s student chapters of HFES and IISE.
+I currently serve as the Immediate Past-Secretary-Treasurer of the Human Factors and Ergonomics Society, as well as the faculty advisor for OSU’s student chapters of HFES and IISE.